-On this date we remember the birth of Etheridge Knight in 1931.
-He was an Black poet.
+On this date, we remember the birth of Etheridge Knight in 1931.
+He was a Black poet.

-His experience was also recounted with prose in the anthology Black Voices from Prison (1970); originally published two years earlier in Italian as Voce negre dal carcere.
-After his release from prison, Knight taught at various universities and contributed to several magazines, working for two years as an editor of Motive and as a contributing editor of New Letters (1974).
-He experimented with rhythmic forms of punctuation in Belly Song and Other Poems (1973), which addressed the themes of ancestry, racism, and love.
+His experience was also recounted with prose in the anthology Black Voices from Prison (1970), originally published two years earlier in Italian as Voce Negre dal Carcere.
+After his release from prison, Knight taught at various universities and contributed to several magazines, working for two years as an editor of Motive and a contributing editor of New Letters (1974).
+He experimented with rhythmic punctuation in Belly Song and Other Poems (1973), which addressed the themes of ancestry, racism, and love.
 In Born of a Woman (1980), a work that weighs personal suffering with affirmation, he introduced the concept of the poet as a "meddler" who forms a trinity with the poem and the reader.

 Much of his verse was collected in The Essential Etheridge Knight (1986).
-His poetry combined the energy and audacity of African American "toasts" (long verses that were recited in a mixture of street slang, specialized argot, and obscenities) with a concern for freedom from oppression.
-He died March 10, 1991 in Indianapolis, Indiana.
+His poetry combined the energy and audacity of African American "toasts" (long verses recited in a mixture of street slang, specialized jargon, and obscenities) with a concern for freedom from oppression.
+He died on March 10, 1991, in Indianapolis, Indiana.